Salim Abdool Karim: Affiliations

-Scientific Advice and Policy Contributions
+Scientific advice and policy contributions

-Professor Abdool Karim has made major contributions to AIDS and COVID-19 policies, both in Africa and globally.
+Karim has made major contributions to AIDS and COVID-19 policies, both in Africa and globally.
 He has provided scientific advice in AIDS, COVID-19 and global health to several governments as well as international agencies such as the WHO, ISC, UNAIDS, PEPFAR and the Global Fund to fight AIDS, TB and Malaria.
 He is on the 9-member WHO Science Council, that provides scientific advice to the WHO Director-General.
 He was the Chair of the UNAIDS Scientific Expert Panel, that provided scientific advice to the executive director of UNAIDS.
 He served as a member of the UNAIDS-Lancet Commission on “Defeating AIDS”, co-authoring its 2015 report in the Lancet, that mapped out a future direction for the global AIDS response.
 He is currently a member of the Scientific Advisory Board for Global Health at the Bill and Melinda Gates Foundation and a member of the WHO HIV-TB Task Force.
 More recently, he has been contributing to COVID-19 policies and served as the Chair of the South African Ministerial Advisory Committee on COVID-19 and as a Member of the Africa Task Force for Coronavirus, The Africa Task Force on COVID-19 and the Lancet Commission on COVID-19.

 He has previously served as a Member of the PEPFAR Scientific Advisory Board, the Gates Foundation's Global HIV Prevention Working Group and the WHO Expert Advisory Panel on Sexually Transmitted Infections.
 He was the Chair of the Scientific and Technical Advisory Group of the WHO's Department of Reproductive Health and Research as well as for its HIV and STI Department.
 In 1996, he was elected to the Governing Council of the International Epidemiological Association, where he served a 3-year term.
 He is currently a Vice President of the International Science Council.